Why Your Child Needs a Serious Amount of Sleep (and how to help them get it!)

-Your brain needs to be able to reboot every night, so that you can restart the next day, and especially so with kids.
+Your brain needs to be able to reboot every night so that you can restart the next day, and especially so with kids.
 Today, our young ones are exposed to so much more than we ever were, and ironically we probably got more sleep than they are now.
-For them, to function on full tilt, with the load of homework and projects, the extra mural activities and sports, that we insist they take part in, they need to be able to focus.
+For them, to function on full tilt, with a load of homework and projects, the extramural activities and sports, that we insist they take part in, they need to be able to focus.

 Such a Smart Alec

 Are our kids getting stupider?
 Ok, is that even a word?
 Well, you get my drift.
 No, they are not.
-Their IQ levels are actually higher than ever before, but because they are able to tap into more of their brainpower, they need to let the brain cells revitalise themselves and of course produce more.
+Their IQ levels are higher than ever before, but because they can tap into more of their brainpower, they need to let the brain cells revitalize themselves and of course produce more.
 And it is during sleep that this happens.